 Before getting started, it’s a good idea to brainstorm about what you want to be known for and who you want to influence on LinkedIn?
+Take time to answer those questions for yourself.
 The first section on your LinkedIn profile is what people see, make sure it represents you and your direction.

 Use a background image that is representative of your brand and your values.
 Unsplash.com is a free tool where you can search and download different background images.

 Take some time to think about how you want to come across.
 Have some fun with it and help people get to know what you do.
 A more creative approach might help you stand out more as well.

 For example: Accountant- So much more than a number cruncher-

 Use on your desktop computer, as there is more functionality.
 It’s recommended to open your options so that recruiters know you’re looking for a job.
 Increasingly recruiters use LinkedIn to search for candidates, it could be that you find out about your next job from LinkedIn.